Speech and language therapist?

-To practise as a speech and language therapist you must have a degree accredited by the Royal College of Speech and Language Therapists (RCSLT) and be a registered member of the Health & Care Professions Council (HCPC) .
+To practise as a speech and language therapist (SLT) you must be registered with the Health & Care Professions Council (HCPC) .
 In order to register you must complete an HCPC-approved undergraduate or postgraduate degree in speech and language therapy.

 Clinical practice takes place in hospitals, schools, clinics and day centres, under the supervision of qualified therapists.

 If your degree is in a subject other then speech and language therapy, you must undertake an HCPC-approved two-year postgraduate course in order to qualify.
 A degree in related fields such as psychology, social sciences and linguistics will increase your chances of being considered social science.
 Applications for postgraduate study are made directly to the relevant institution.

 Candidates need to show evidence of the following:

 Empathy, assertiveness, tact, a sense of humour and physical and mental stamina are also important qualities.
 A driving licence is essential for community speech and language therapists, particularly in rural areas, as there is frequent travel between different settings.
 Knowledge of Welsh, Gaelic or community languages may be a requirement or an advantage in some parts of the UK.

-For postgraduate courses, applicants are often eligible for a bursary, but you should check with individual institutions before making an application.
+For postgraduate courses, check with individual institutions before making an application.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.